 A lot of Jātaka bring animals into contact because the animal condition is particularly conducive to explaining qualities or defects and to make the faithful perceive what to do and avoid doing.

 Le Rurumiga JAtaka (No. 482) warns against the violation of the given word.
 Mahādhanaka, having squandered all the fortune inherited from his parents, threw himself into a river.
-A golden deer (the bodhisattva) who lived near him saved him from drowning but advised him not to divulge his existence.
-Back in Benares, our man hastened to reveal to the king the presence of the deer in the hope of recovering his fortune and a fight was organized.
-Seeing the hunters arrive, the deer revealed to the king the story.
-He denounced the treachery of Mahādhanaka and promised the deer that all animals would be free.
-This tale was also illustrated on the palisade of Bharhut's stupa.
-Such relief was a warning to Buddhists against violating oaths.
-So all the vices and through humans are treated in the Jātaka and for the faithful of that time (1er-2st s. of our era), the reliefs were perfectly understandable.
+A golden stag (the bodhisattva) who lived nearby saved him from drowning but advised him not to disclose his existence.
+Back in Benares, our man hastened to reveal to the king the presence of the deer in the hope of recovering his fortune and a hunt was organized.
+Seeing the hunters arrive, the deer told the king the story.
+The latter denounced the treachery of Mahādhanaka and promised the deer that all the animals would be free.
+This tale was also illustrated on the palisade of the stupa of Bharhut.
+Such a relief was a warning to Buddhists against violating oaths.
+So all the vices and faults of humans are dealt with in Jātaka and for the faithful of that time (1er-2rd s. of our era), the reliefs were perfectly understandable.
 It is not known who, images or texts, preceded the other and some of the older scenes are not identifiable in light of Jātaka.
 There was probably, at the time the oldest of the Buddhist art in India, an iconographic tradition which was found combined with the literary tradition a little later.

 If the historical Buddha could have been an actor in different forms, he also witnessed a scene that unfolded before his eyes.
 So the Kacchapa JAtaka (N ° 215) tells how a turtle, invited by two geese, seized in its mouth a stick that the two birds took at each end to take it in the air.
 Provoked by children, the talkative animal opened its mouth to admonish them and fell, crashing to the ground.
 The bodhisattva, who was the minister of the king of Benares, took the opportunity to lecture the latter, who was also an inveterate talker.
 The moral of the story is that speech spoken without thinking can be devastating for oneself and for others.
 This tale will be taken by La Fontaine in the turtle and the two ducks.